Rosemary O'Leary: The Impact of Courts on Public Administration

 She has won 13 national awards for her research and 2 international awards for her research, including 4 best book awards.
 She is the winner of 11 teaching awards, two of them national.
 She is also the only person to win four Network of Schools of Public Policy, Affairs and Administration (NASPAA) awards for Best Dissertation, Excellence in Teaching, Distinguished Research, and Excellence in Doctoral Education.
 O’Leary has worked in Hong Kong, mainland China, Malaysia, the Philippines, New Zealand, India, Nepal, and the US.
 She was President of the Public Management Research Association, 2017-2019.
-In 2019, the International Research Society for Public Management (IRSPM) established the annual "Rosemary O'Leary Prize for Outstanding Scholarship on Women in Public Administration."